menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Beech Bluff has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Beech Bluff has few renters and college students.
 But the biggest reason it is quieter in Beech Bluff than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Beech Bluff may be for you.

-As is often the case in a small town, Beech Bluff doesn't have a public transportation system that people use for their commute.
+Beech Bluff is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Beech Bluff in 2022 was $25,719, which is lower middle income relative to Tennessee and the nation.
-This equates to an annual income of $102,876 for a family of four.
+The per capita income in Beech Bluff in 2022 was $28,802, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $115,208 for a family of four.

 Beech Bluff is a very ethnically-diverse town.
 The people who call Beech Bluff home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beech Bluff residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Beech Bluff include English, Irish, Yugoslavian, Other West Indian, and West Indian.